 Two years of professional experience in a clinically related area.

 Dependent upon the department of hire, may be required to provide reliable transportation for site visits.

-- Current license to practice as a Registered Nurse in the State of Utah, or obtain one within 90 days of hire under the interstate compact if switching residency to State of Utah.
-If not changing state of practice to Utah, current license to practice as a Registered Nurse in a state covered by the Interstate Compact.
+Current license to practice as a Registered Nurse in the State of Utah, or obtain one within 90 days of hire under the interstate compact if switching residency to State of Utah.
+Must maintain current Interstate Compact (multi-state) license if residency is not being changed to Utah.

 * Additional license requirements as determined by the hiring department.